elec327/elec327.github.io/lab7/index.md

 move upward.
 Use the `_16ms` watchdog timer interrupt for timing, and increment the temperature by 16 each time step. **Save this as `rainbow_spi.c`.**

-#### Part 2: Randomness

-Next, we will add some randomness to the rainbow color movement.
-Implement the function `int rand32(int seed)`, which returns a number between 0 and 31.
-The function should included one or more static variables that maintain state across function calls such that each time the function is called, the return value is different.
-If the int seed argument is zero, it should be ignored.
-Otherwise, it should be used to initialize the state variables of the function.
-The expectation is that the sequence of values returned following a call with the same seed value will be the same.

-Now, change the shifting rainbow code so that at each time step, rather than the temperature of each LED incrementing, pick a random change with value `next_change = (7*last_change + 16 - rand32(0))/8`.
-This value should be constant for all LEDs in the chain.
-The result (hopefully) will be a rainbow that randomly appears to move up and down.
-Note that the divide by 8 operation should be implemented as a right shift, and that the `change` variables need to be signed `int`s rather than `char`s. **Save this code as `random_rainbow.c`.***

 </div>
 </div>